BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 - Canonical upload root for local dev: `backend/media/`
   - Subfolders: `project-brand-logos/`, `cv-experience-logos/`, `project-screenshots/`, `project-thumbnails/`
 - These folders are ignored by git (we keep only `.gitkeep` so directories exist after clone).
-- To import assets from your external `../cms-media-seedings` folder (or `../cms-media-seedings/images/*`) into `backend/media/*`, use:
+- To import assets from your external snapshot root into `backend/media/*`, use:

 ```
 npm run media:seed
 ```

-You can also target a different media root for one run:
+You can also target a different snapshot root for one run:

 ```
-npm run media:seed -- --seedings-dir ../cms-media-seedings
+npm run media:seed -- --snapshot-root ../cms-media-seedings
 ```

-If you use the same media root regularly, set `PORTFOLIO_MEDIA_SEED_DIR` once in repo `.env.local` instead of overriding it on each command.
+If you use the same snapshot root regularly, set `CMS_SNAPSHOT_ROOT` once in repo `.env.local` instead of overriding it on each command.

 Keep `PORTFOLIO_CONTENT_DIR` reserved for authored YAML/content workflows.
 Media scripts do not read it.

+In this repo, `CMS_SNAPSHOT_ROOT` is the external, versionable CMS snapshot on disk.
+"Seed" is just the local hydration verb: copy asset collections from that snapshot root into `backend/media`.
+If your canonical working source is under `../cms-snapshots/<target>`, seeding is one step within that snapshot-driven workflow.

 This script copies files into `backend/media/*` for local dev only.
 It won't commit media to git.